Alice in Wonderland Plot Analysis: A Classic Voyage and Return Story

 Plot Analysis of Alice in Wonderland

-Now that we’ve summarized the events of the story, let’s compare it to voyage and return and folktale plot structures in Plottr.
+Now that we’ve examined the events of the story, let’s compare it to voyage and return and folktale plot structures in Plottr.

 Voyage and Return Story Structures in Plottr